Chris56974/Pethreon/README.md

 hh run --network <network> scripts/Pethreon.ts # deploy to a network specified in hardhat.config.ts
 ```

 If you get an error that says "Nonce too high.
 Expected nonce to be X but got Y".
 Chances are you restarted the hardhat node, but Metamask is still using the old transaction data.
-I'm not sure how to automatically refresh the transaction data everytime a new node kicks up, but there's two things you can do manually.
+I'm not sure how to _automatically_ refresh the transaction data everytime a new node kicks up, but you can do one of two things manually.

 1. Go to your metamask accounts page and click on settings -> advanced -> customized transaction nonce and turn it ON.
 Then on your next transaction, insert the nonce that it's expecting.

-2. Go to the same advanced settings in step 1 and "reset account".
-Then switch the metamask network to something else (other than localhost:8545) and then back to localhost:8545.
+2. Turn off the hardhat node and go to the same advanced settings in step 1 and "reset account".
+Then switch the metamask network to something else (something other than localhost:8545) and then back to localhost:8545.
 This should reset the transaction data in metamask and the nonce should now be back at 0.
+Turn on the hardhat node and you're good to go again.

 ## Issues

+These are issues I've faced during development.

 ### Getting Expected Payments in Batch

+Currently, the app forces creators to withdraw all their money at once.
+Sergei had plans to let the creator withdraw funds in batches instead of all at once.

 ```solidity
 // TODO: get expected payments in batch (can't return uint[]?)